Sdelatorre123/Zess-T-repository/README.md

 For this week we were tasked with our first group project.
 At the conclusion of each phase, we work as a group to create a project that solves a real world problem.
 Working together as a team, we aim to show off our classroom experiences and collaboratively build an application worth presenting.

 - The motivation behind this project was to collaboratively work together creating a project based around a café menu.
-The visual appeal of food is undeniable, and creating a website that a customer can view products and see their ingredients is also key to standing out in the food industry.
+The visual appeal of food is undeniable, and creating a website that a customer can view products and see their details is also key to standing out in the food industry.

 - We built this project to advance our skills working together as a team and further developing our coding skills for web development.

-- This project resolves around having a search feature for a user to interact with and look at various products offered by the café.Several key details about each product are shown such as ingredients, a visual representation of the product and price.
-Furthermore, the customer can also "purchase" an item and have it delivered on a date specified by the customer.
+- This project resolves around having products for a user to interact with and look at various details and purchase options offered by the café.Several key details about each product are shown such as details, a visual representation of the product and price.
+Furthermore, the customer can also "purchase" an item and buy in bulk.

 - Completion of this project allowed for us to become more knowledgeable on third-party APIs and completion of an online cafe shop that keeps local storage elements for customers' orders.